Super Bomberman

-is an action, maze game, part of the Bomberman series, released for the Super NES in 1993.
-It is the first in the series to be released in Europe keeping the Bomberman title instead of being called Dynablaster or Eric and the Floaters.
+is a 1993 action maze video game developed by Produce! and published by Hudson Soft for the Super Nintendo Entertainment System.
+Part of the Bomberman series, it is the first in the series to be released in Europe, keeping the Bomberman title instead of being called Dynablaster or Eric and the Floaters.

-Super Bomberman spawned its own series of sequels; including Super Bomberman 2, Super Bomberman 3, Super Bomberman 4, Super Bomberman 5, Super Bomberman R, and Super Bomberman R Online.
+Super Bomberman spawned its own series of sequels, including Super Bomberman 2, Super Bomberman 3, Super Bomberman 4, Super Bomberman 5, Super Bomberman R, Super Bomberman R Online, and Super Bomberman R 2.

 Gameplay

 The game takes place on a single non-scrolling screen.
 The screen shows the top down view of a grid of 143 (13 x 11) squares.
 The grid restricts the movement of characters so they can only move horizontally or vertically around the screen.
 Pressing a button will make Bomberman drop a bomb at his feet.
 This bomb will pulse for a few seconds (giving the player time to run away) and then explode, shooting flames horizontally and vertically.
 The game revolves around the idea of using these bomb blasts to destroy walls and enemies.
 If a bomb explodes and the flame hits another bomb it will cause this second bomb to detonate early.
 This can cause large chain reactions.
 If the flame from any bomb hits any character it will injure or kill them (unless they are currently invincible).

 Most levels start with the grid being partially filled with destructible soft walls.
 If a bomb blast hits one of these soft walls, then it disintegrates, allowing characters to pass through the now empty space.
 Once a bomb is laid, it is usually impossible to walk past until it has detonated.
 This leads to the tactic of trapping enemies with bombs and forcing them into bomb blasts but can also result in the player's defeat.
 Special items can be picked up by walking over icons on the screen.
 These items are normally revealed when destroying walls or killing enemies.
 There are many different items which give the player different abilities; these change a player's tactics and the way the game is played.